International Berthing and Docking Mechanism: History

 The IBDM development was initiated as a joint development programme with NASA JSC.
 The first application of the IBDM was intended to be the ISS Crew Return Vehicle (CRV).
 In the original Agency to Agency agreement, it was decided to develop an Engineering Development Unit (EDU) to demonstrate the feasibility of the system and the associated technologies.
 NASA JSC were responsible for the system and avionics designs and ESA for the mechanical design.
 However, since the cancellation of the CRV program, the two Agencies have independently progressed with the docking system development.

-The IBDM is now designed to be compatible with the International Docking System Standard (IDSS) and is hence compatible with the ISS International Docking Adapters (IDA) on the US side of the ISS.
+The IBDM is designed to be compatible with the International Docking System Standard (IDSS) and is hence compatible with the ISS International Docking Adapters (IDA) on the US side of the ISS.

-The European Space Agency has now started a cooperation with SNC to provide the IBDM for attaching this new vehicle to the ISS in the future.
+The European Space Agency started a cooperation with SNC to provide the IBDM for attaching this new vehicle to the ISS in the future.
 After SNC was selected as a commercial contractor to resupply the International Space Station in January 2016, ESA decided to spend 33 million euros ($36 million) to complete the design of the IBDM and build a flight model for Dream Chaser’s first mission.